juergenweb/JkImagePlaceholder/README.md

     ->setYOffset(1)
     ->render(true);

-Take a look at the render method, which includes true as a boolean parameter.
-This means that a complete image tag will be rendered instead of only the src value.
-So if you enter true as parameter inside the parenthesis, a whole image tag will be rendered instead of the image src only.

 ## Select field type for input field color
 If you have installed FieldtypeColor and/or FieldtypeColorPicker you can select if you want to use one of these field types